dotnet/designs/accepted/2022/FunctionPointers.md

 The C# compiler will also consider the `false` case warning CS0184: `The given expression is never of the provided...`.

-This disagreement with "known values" also appears with array variance:
+This C# vs. runtime disagreement with "known values" also appears with array variance:
 ```cs
 Console.WriteLine(new int[1] is uint[]); // false
 Console.WriteLine(((object)new int[1]) is uint[]); // true
 ```

-### With modifiers and non-signature types
+### With modifiers + unmodified types
 The above examples only compare parameter types without calling conventions or modifiers.

-For a non-signature type, since no modifiers are included in type identity, the identity is affected by the invisible "CallKind" byte which always differentiates between managed vs. unmanaged:
+An unmodified type does include managed vs. unmanaged as part of its type identity:
 ```cs
 object o = new delegate*<int>[1];
 Console.WriteLine(o is delegate*<int>[]); // true